telerik/DSS/README.md

 ## Parsers Specifics

 1. Only the `description` and `example` parsers allow usage of multi-line comments.
+1. If a comment block starts without an annotation, the parser sets this text as `description`.
+However, if a `description` annotation is available, the parser overrides the non-annotation one.
+1. If more than one `example` is provided, the parser returns an array of examples.
 1. The `state` and `param` parsers are returning an array of all the relevant annotations.
 1. If not defined, the parser tries to assume the `type` and `key` values based on the next line.
 1. The `group`, `type`, and `subtype` parsers convert the string annotation to lowercase letters.

+## Parser Aliases

+The parser aliases set their value in the `key` of the main parser in the output `JSON`.

+**DSS**, by default, includes the following `alias` - `parser` pairs:

+1. `return` - `returns`
+1. `markup` - `example`

 ## Modifying Parsers